 3. Preview the artifacts introduced by different audio codecs

 As mentioned earlier, streaming platforms transcode your music, which inevitably introduces some artifacts to your audio.
 It’s important to be able to anticipate this — you shouldn’t be shocked that your (very large) lossless audio file isn’t being played back to you when you listen to your new single on Spotify (although it hopefully sounds as close as possible).

 Ozone 9 allows you to preview the artifacts introduced by different audio codecs with its Codec Preview feature.
 You can choose between MP3 and AAC formats, adjust the Bit Rate, and solo the artifacts to hear them in isolation.
 This is a useful feature that helps you get a sense of how your music will sound to consumers once it’s released across different streaming platforms.

-If you have any questions on how to use Ozone 9 when mastering your track for streaming platforms, let us know in the comments below.
-If you don’t have the plugin, try it for free for three days on Rent-to-Own.
+If you have any questions on how to use Ozone 9 when mastering your track for streaming platforms, let us know in the comments section of the video above.
+If you don’t have the plugin, try it for absolutely free for three days on Rent-to-Own.